AZ's stadium roof collapses in high winds

-A section of roof over AZ's stadium collapsed on Saturday during high winds.

-Images show part of one of the AFAS Stadium's stands caved in, with roof panels having fallen onto the seats below.
+Images show part of one of AFAS Stadium's stands caved in, with roof panels having fallen on to the seats below.

 AZ confirmed there were no reported injuries.